Table of contents

 The most south-westerly point of the trip was to the Cape Point Nature Reserve, where we experienced being at the tip of the Cape Peninsula; something that has captivated travelers for years with its dramatic scenery and profound atmosphere.
 To say we have been to the Cape of Good Hope is definitely another item ticked off the bucket list.

 Cape Point Day Trip Afternoon

-It was at this reserve that we had lunch and also a little free time to explore the breathtaking scenery from several viewpoints on the elevated walk up to the lighthouse.
+It was at this Cape Point that we had lunch and also a little free time to explore the breathtaking scenery from several viewpoints on the elevated walk up to the lighthouse.
 This could also be reached via a venicular tram if you didn’t feel up to the walk.
 There were two options for lunch here; the first being a seated restaurant and the alternative, a take-away food shop.
 Our driver advised us that the restaurant was often very busy which meant longer wait times and also quite expensive.
 The take-away option was very time efficient although the options were limited.

 As we travelled back towards Cape Town along False Bay coast, we had one final stop and it was certainly a cutie.
 Although this was also optional on our trip and again at additional cost, I think it was worth it.

 At Boulder’s Beach, we had the opportunity to visit a colony of rare African penguins.
 We walked along a decking type fenced bridge, that allowed us to get very close to the penguins without interfering with them.